cmclellen/AzurePrivateEndpointInDetail/README.md

 ![alt text](assets/images/public_network_access_disabled.png)

-1. So now when we run the same command as in the above scenario `nslookup stmypedevaue.blob.core.windows.net`, it yields the private IP `10.0.0.5` of the private endpoint.
+1. So now when we run the same command as in the above scenario `nslookup -debug stmypedevaue.blob.core.windows.net`, it yields the private IP `10.0.0.5` of the private endpoint.
 Notice the resolution to the CNAME `stmypedevaue.privatelink.blob.core.windows.net`
 ```
     ->  stmypedevaue.blob.core.windows.net
         canonical name = stmypedevaue.privatelink.blob.core.windows.net.